 ‘This is a significant and welcome campaign reminding us that children have their own minds and we can encourage them to think for themselves.’

-Later in the day he tweeted a message into the Richard Bacon show on Radio Five Live, which was discussing the billboards with guests including the BHA.
+Later in the day he tweeted a message into the Richard Bacon show on Radio Five Live, which was discussing the billboards with guests including us.
 He joked:

 @richardpbacon I’m going to force my children to be scientologists in the hope that they may develop into fine film actors.

-There were lots of new Fans of the BHA’s official Facebook Page, and the brand new ’Don’t Label Me’ Facebook group grew to nearly 500 members in just a few hours.
+There were lots of new fans of our Facebook page, and the brand new ’Don’t Label Me’ Facebook group grew to nearly 500 members in just a few hours.

 ‘My daughter was asked to leave Brownies because I declined her going to Church services as we are atheist.
 Her leader replied in horror “I have never met an atheist before”, I replied “you don’t get out much then?”‘We were given an ultimatum – “attend Sunday service to thank the Lord for letting us use the church hall, or quit.”
 We decided it would be more honest to just quit.’